Updated January 21, 2021

 This is a rapidly changing situation, with developments in the COVID-19 coronavirus pandemic changing hour by hour.

 Our Service Centers reopened on June 1.
 We hold the health and safety of our AAA members and employees in the highest regard.
-Face coverings are required in our Oregon and Boise Service Centers to comply with state, county and/or city mandates.
+Face coverings are required.
 We ask that you please maintain social distancing.
 We can also assist you with member services by phone, email and online.

 We’ve been able to deliver our best-in-class roadside assistance throughout the coronavirus pandemic and will continue to do so.
 Rest assured that we will be there when you need us.